NEUROCARE

 About ADD and ADHD

-Attention Deficit Disorder impacts many adults and its frustrating symptoms can hinder everything from your relationships to your career development.
+Attention Deficit Disorder impacts many children, students and adults and it's frustrating symptoms can hinder everything from your relationships to your career development.

 Once you identify your own symptoms and understand the challenges that come with ADD, you can learn to compensate for areas of weakness and take advantage of your many strengths and talents.